Starboard Value urges Tessera to sack CEO, overhaul board

 In November, Tessera said it will close a plant in Tel Aviv and look to sell another in North Carolina to streamline operations at its unprofitable digital optics business that sells technology used in cellphone cameras.

-The company recently settled a patent dispute with Advanced Micro Devices AMD.N, but did not disclose financial terms of the agreement.
+The company recently settled a patent dispute with Advanced Micro Devices, but did not disclose financial terms of the agreement.

 Tessera’s stock, which was flat in midday trading on the Nasdaq, has climbed 14 percent in the past year.